jprittie/Library-Manager-with-Express-and-Sequelize/README.md

 ## Library manager with Express, Jade and Sequelize
 *Project 10 of Treehouse Full Stack JavaScript course*

+### To run this project:
+Run `git clone https://github.com/jprittie/Library-manager-with-Express-and-Sequelize.git` to clone the project on your local machine.
+Run `npm install` to install all the dependencies.
+Run `npm start` to start the project with the node server.
+Navigate to localhost:3000.

 ### Project objectives:
 This project creates a library management system for a small library.
 The librarian has been using a simple sqlite database and has been entering data in manually.
 The librarian wants a more intuitive way to handle the library's books, patrons and loans.